The Year Taylor Swift Made Friendship Bracelets Cool Again

 AdvertisementADVERTISEMENT

 The euphoria trickled down to brands.
-Accessories designer Roxanne Assoulin, known for her candy-colored enamel bracelets, released customizable friendship bracelets.
+Accessories designer Roxanne Assoulin, known for her candy-coloured enamel bracelets, released customisable friendship bracelets.
 “To me, friendship bracelets are small tokens of appreciation that represent a bond of friendship, camaraderie, and love,” the designer says.
 “They can often tell a story, carry sentimental value, and remind us of the times and the love shared between two or more friends.”

 For Little Words Project founder Adriana Carrig, it was validation that she had been on the right track for the past 10 years.
 Throughout 2023, Carrig has seen her bracelet business grow exponentially, not only in numbers but in cultural impact, too.
 The company was tapped by Disney for a pop-up shop in conjunction with the Eras Tour movie premiere.
 NSYNC member Lance Bass gave Taylor Swift a stack of friendship bracelets from the brand when he presented her with a trophy at the 2023 VMA Awards.
 “As a result of that, we were able to see even more organic traction because it really was our brand that she received in this major cultural moment,” Carrig says.
 “It gave the friendship bracelet back to us in a way.”